An application of extensions of the Ramo-Shockley theorem to signals in silicon sensors: Introduction

 \section{Introduction}

-The currents induced on grounded electrodes by moving charges can be calculated with static weighting fields using the Shockley-Ramo theorem \cite{ramo}\cite{shockley}.
+The currents induced on grounded electrodes by moving charges can be calculated with static weighting fields using the Ramo-Shockley theorem \cite{ramo}\cite{shockley}.
 The extension of the theorem for the presence of a static space-charge in silicon sensors is treated in \cite{gatti}.
 In case the electrodes are not grounded but connected with linear impedance elements, the voltages and currents can be calculated by time dependent weighting fields as shown in \cite{radeka} or by application of an equivalent circuit diagram as shown in \cite{blum}.
 The presence of dielectric and nonlinear media in the detector is treated in \cite{hamel1}\cite{hamel2}.
-The case where the volume between the electrodes contains conductive material in addition is treated in \cite{werner1}\cite{werner2}.
-In this report we present another extension of the theorem where we consider static spacecharge, arbitrary permittivity and finite conductivity of a non-linear detector medium and a connection of the electrodes with arbitrary impedance elements.
-This extension is needed for semiconductor sensors that are only partially depleted or where in general the finite volume resistivity cannot be neglected.
-In this case the signals can be calculated by means of time dependent weighting fields. \\ The static drift fields and time dependent weighting fields can be calculated with TCAD device simulation programs, and the transport of charges and calculation of the induced signal can then be performed with programs like Garfield \cite{garfield1}\cite{garfield2} by convoluting the velocity vectors of the moving charges with the time dependent weighting fields.
-We will first discuss the theorems and then give an example of a partially depleted silicon sensor.
+The case where the volume between the electrodes contains conductive material is treated in \cite{werner1}\cite{werner2}.
+In this report we write the theorems presented in \cite{werner2} in a form that is very useful when calculating signals in a partially depleted silicon sensor with TCAD device simulation programs, as outlined in the following. \\ \\ The theorems in \cite{werner2} were first applied to Resistive Plate Chambers (RPCs) \cite{werner1}, where the effect of the finite resistivity of the plates on the signals was investigated.
+The volume resistivity of materials used for RPCs ranges from $10^{10}-10^{12}\,\Omega$cm and it is independent of the applied voltage.
+In silicon sensors the volume resistivity does however depend on the applied voltage, which is why we refer to it as a 'non-linear' material.
+Using a TCAD device simulation program we can define a sensor geometry with a given doping profile and apply the bias voltages to find the static electric field and the density of electrons $n_e(\vx)$ and holes $n_h(\vx)$ in the sensor volume.
+The conductivity $\sigma(\vx)$, which is the inverse of the volume resistivity, is then \beq \sigma (\vx) = q [\mu_e n_e(\vx) + \mu_h n_h(\vx)] \eeq where $q$ is the elementary charge, $\mu_e$ is the electron mobility and $\mu_h$ is the hole mobility.
+In order to be consistent with \cite{werner2} we will use the conductivity $\sigma$ instead of the volume resistivity in the following.
+In case the sensor is fully depleted we have $n_e=n_h=0$ and therefore $\sigma=0$ and the standard Ramo-Shockley theorem using static weighting fields can be applied.
+In case a silicon sensor is only partially depleted, the finite conductivity $\sigma(\vx)$ of the detector volume will influence the induced signal and the time dependent weighting fields and weighting vectors have to be used.
+To calculate them according to \cite{werner2} one has to ground all electrodes and apply a delta current or delta voltage to the electrode in question.
+Performing this calculation with a TCAD device simulation program will however not yield the correct result, since for this electrostatic arrangement the detector is completely unbiased and does not have the correct distribution of conductivity.
+There are two ways to perform the calculation: \begin{itemize}